Who Can Come to Camp?

-Read the criteria below to establish if your child is eligible for Over The Wall camps
+Read the criteria below to establish if your child is eligible for an Over The Wall Camp.

 Residential Camps